bws428/bws428.github.io/_posts/2020-05-21-pi-hole-google-wifi.md

 {% include image.html file="pi-hole-static.png" description="Pi-hole Requires a Static IP address" %}

-When the installer finishes process, you should get a message like the one below.
+When the installer finishes, you should get a message like the one below.

-{% include image.html file="pi-hole-complete.png" description="Pi-hole Installation Complete!" %}
+{% include image.html file="pi-hole-complete.png" %}

 <div class="alert alert-primary" role="alert">
-  <b>Note:</b> Be sure to copy and save your password before closing this screen!
+  <b>Note:</b> Be sure to copy and save your login password before closing this screen!
 </div>

 ### 3. Configure DNS